bissli/database/docs/README.md

 1. Identifies the identity/sequence column for the table
 2. Determines the next available ID value by finding the maximum existing value
 3. Resets the sequence to the correct next value
-4. Works across PostgreSQL, SQLite, and SQL Server with database-specific implementations
+4. Works across PostgreSQL and SQLite with database-specific implementations

 ### Table Maintenance Operations